High School Application

 - What would you do next if you were the researcher?

-Applications must be submitted no later than January 22, 2013; paper materials submitted must be postmarked by the deadline in order for the application to be considered.
-Final decisions will be made by late April/early May.
+Applications must be submitted no later than January 09, 2017.
+Students can expect to hear about their application status between April to June, 2017.
 Applicants must provide a valid e-mail address, as this is how all information will be disseminated.

-Students should state a preference for working in particular areas of research.
+Students should state a preference for working in particular areas of research (please see section 3 of the application).
 However, we cannot guarantee that specific preferences will be met.
+Students are placed through Science Outreach Program office, it is not the responsibility of the student to find placement.
 For a listing of research areas, we encourage you to visit the Research Areas section of the Rockefeller University Website: http://www.rockefeller.edu/research/areas.
-Please be advised that placement in laboratories is exclusively made through the Sumer Science Research Program Office, so students should not secure their own lab arrangements.
-Doing so could jeopardize consideration for acceptance into the SSRP.

 For help completing the application, please read our list of Frequently Asked Questions.